-- The highest part of the village with distant views across downland. - Some large mature native and non-native trees prominent in the landscape. - Sunken lanes with hedges and steep banks. - Buildings have a low density with a varying relationship with the street. - There is variety in the boundary screening, hedges, flint and brick walls, timber fencing. - Roads and lanes with no pavement or streetlighting. - Historic, open and rural character with important glimpses of pastures and countryside between building 'clusters'. - Building to plot ratio varies greatly.
+- The highest part of the village with distant views across downland. - Some large mature native and non-native trees are prominent in the landscape. - Sunken lanes with hedges and steep banks. - Buildings have a low density with a varying relationship with the street. - There is variety in the boundary screening, hedges, flint and brick walls, and timber fencing. - Roads and lanes with no pavement or streetlighting. - Historic, open and rural character with important glimpses of pastures and countryside between clusters of building. - Building to plot ratio varies greatly.